|Page tools: Print Page Print All RSS Search this Product|

 In terms of the different asset types, in 2015-16, Private non-dwelling construction represented the largest percentage share at 26.0% of Total gross fixed capital formation, compared to the next largest, Private dwellings investment at 23.0%.

-Over the past ten years, as a share of Total gross fixed capital formation, Non-dwelling construction has increased in both the public and private sectors.
-Private non-dwelling construction has increased from 18.1% to 30.1% of Total gross fixed capital formation.
+Over the past ten years, as a share of Total gross fixed capital formation, Non-dwelling construction has increased in both the private and public sectors.
+Since 2005-06, Private non-dwelling construction has increased from 19.7% to 26.0% of Total gross fixed capital formation.

-At an industry level over the past ten years mining has increased its share of investment from 6.9% of Total gross fixed capital formation to 21.0%.
-Manufacturing's share of investment has decreased from 9.2% to 3.8% of Total gross fixed capital formation.
+At the industry level Mining increased its share of investment from 12.0% of Total gross fixed capital formation in 2005-06 to 18.0% in 2015-16.
+Meanwhile, Manufacturing's share of investment decreased from 8.5% to 3.7% of Total gross fixed capital formation over the same period.

 The importance of international trade to the Australian economy is illustrated by the following graph, which shows the ratios of Exports and Imports of goods and services to GDP in current prices since 1959-60.
 In 2015-16 the Exports ratio was 18.9% and the Imports ratio was 21.1%.